Summer Outdoor 2021

 What are the important dates to remember?

-Season begins on or after Victoria Day, May 18, 2020.
-There are no activities on holidays, and on Lions Park field 1 and 2 during Aug 3-7th, 2020 because town closes fields for maintenance.
+We aim to start the season after Victoria Day.
+Actual start date may change due to COVID-19 measures.
+We anticipate to end before Labour Day week-end, again subject to COVID-19 measures, if any.
+There are no activities on holidays, and on Lions Park field 1 and 2 during the town’s field maintenance period.
 Rain-outs (if Town closes fields) in U4-U12 cannot be made up; league games in U14+ will be, if possible.

 Who is coaching my child?